FHantke/brave-browser-wiki/sccache-for-faster-builds.md

 </plist>
 ```

+2. Edit the VALUE for `SCCACHE_DIR` (ex: replace `/Users/bsclifton/sccache` with a folder you'd like to use for your cache storage.
+3. Edit the path (under `ProgramArguments`) for the `sccache` binary (if needed).
+For example, mine is shown in config as `/usr/local/bin/sccache` (which is a symlink I created using `ln -s /Users/bsclifton/.cargo/bin/sccache /usr/local/bin/sccache`)
-2. Put this file into place at ~/Library/LaunchAgents/com.sccache.agent.plist
+4. Put this file into place at ~/Library/LaunchAgents/com.sccache.agent.plist
-3. `launchctl load ~/Library/LaunchAgents/com.sccache.agent.plist`
+5. `launchctl load ~/Library/LaunchAgents/com.sccache.agent.plist`
-4. `launchctl start ~/Library/LaunchAgents/com.sccache.agent.plist`
+6. `launchctl start ~/Library/LaunchAgents/com.sccache.agent.plist`
-5. `launchctl list` to check your service is launched or not
+7. `launchctl list` to check your service is launched or not

 This will basically just ping sccache once a minute to keep it alive (or restart it it died).